PCI DSS Compliance South Africa

 What it does:

-Performs a safe, external scan of your public digital footprint to detect security weaknesses visible to attackers.
+Provides a safe, non-invasive external vulnerability scan of your public digital footprint, highlighting security weaknesses that may be visible to attackers.

 How it supports compliance: